TELL US WHAT YOU THINK OF THE WHP!!

 Women's Health Algorithms for Providers and Medics (milBook - restricted access) This PowerPoint presentation guides healthcare providers in the diagnosis and treatment of common medical conditions in female Service members such as painful urination, vaginal discharge, sexually transmitted infections, and urinary incontinence.

 Returning from deployment can be exciting and stressful, as families readjust after extended periods of separation.
 There are steps that you can take to make the redeployment a joyful period for you and your loved ones.

-The Army Institute of Public Health provides services and information pertinent to maintaining and improving environmental health on installations and in deployment locations.
+Deployment and Environmental Health (APHC) The Army Public Health Center provides services and information pertinent to maintaining and improving environmental health on installations and in deployment locations.

 Families bear the brunt of the effects of deployment and their support is essential to the wellbeing and peace of mind of our Service members.
 The following family support links provide information on available services, programs and entitlements to ensure that family and loved ones are well provided for.

 The Coming Home Project (non-government) Coming Home Project is a non-profit organization devoted to providing expert consultation for community-based organizations that address collective and individual trauma.
 They also serve communities that promote social, economic, racial and environmental justice, helping participants, employees and leaders with custom-designed, culturally sensitive, integrative training that enhances wellbeing, builds self-care skills, counteracts compassion fatigue and burnout, and promotes collaboration, success, and sustainability.

 Finding Support Resources in Your Community (non-government) When a service member, veteran or family is ready to reach out for support services for reintegration challenges, it is easiest to start in your own community.
 Website highlights several resources and services that are available nationally and locally to help you with employment, housing, counseling, education assistance and much more.